The roadmap to a mobile hotel

 2. Enable employee mobility

-3. Deploy pervasive wireless
+3. Deploy pervasive hotel Wi-Fi

 4. Think outside the guest room and offices

 Your guests expect to be able to get online wherever they are – whether inside or outside the guest room.
-When designing your network, make sure your guests can connect to the network from their pool chair to order a drink, the parking lot for self-check-in, the garden to look up plant types – and anywhere else they might roam on your property.
-Since your employees need access to do their job, make sure that any employee-only areas, such as storage areas, attics or basements, also have reliable wireless connectivity.
+When designing your hotel network, make sure your guests can connect to the network from their pool chair to order a drink, the parking lot for self-check-in, the garden to look up plant types – and anywhere else they might roam on your property.
+Since your employees need access to do their job, make sure that any employee-only areas, such as storage areas, attics or basements, also have reliable wi-fi connectivity.

 5. Enable personalized user-based access